uppercasserole/stardew_marriage_speedruns/routes/alex/stardew_marriage_alex_intermediate.md

   ```
 - Chop trees as able
 - Gift regular parsnip in Alex's house at 8am
+- If Alex asks, answer option 1: "It looks very fashionable."
 - Pass out

 ### Fall 15, Y1